ColoBuchaG/colo-image-ref/README.md

 For complete installation and use instructions, read the [user guide](USER-GUIDE.md).

-Part of the Colo creative-tool family.
 Colo Image Ref is a local gallery for organizing AI image references from ComfyUI, A1111, NovelAI, and Cologen PNGs, plus A1111-style JPEGs.
 Browse thumbnails, sort images into real folders, and keep prompt / tags / LoRAs / artist flags / source URLs / notes in a sidecar SQLite DB.